Sdailey40/ClimateChange/README.md

 # ClimateChange
-Project looking at the effects of Climate change and how it correlates environmental and population factors.
+Project looking at the effects of climate changes in relation to environmental and population factors.
+The analysis of factors are temperature, sea level, precipitation, greenhouse gases, and population.
+The data sets were taken from NASA.gov, Data.gov, NOAA.gov, and EPA.gov.